danielrenebayer/UrbanFireXDT/documentation/configuration-options.md

 | EV charging efficiency | float  | no     |   1.0                  | 0.0 to 1.0      | The efficiency for charging the EV battery   | no |
 | CS max power kW       | float   | no       | -1.0                 | 0.0 (ex) to inf | The maximum charging power per charging station component, i.e., per building (regardless of the number of connected EVs).
 Take care on multi-residential buildings as it holds for them as well.
 This value will be ignored if the `controller mode` is not set to the rule-based strategy. | no |

-### Group 3, Part D: Options applying to all components
+### Group 3, Part E: Options applying to all components

 | Config Parameter Name | Type    | Required | Default (if not set) | Possible Values | Description | Can be used for parameter variations |
 | ------                | ---     | ---      | ---                  | ---             | ------      | ---                                  |
 | expansion profile selection | string | yes |             |  as in data / random     | Controls how the profiles (if there are more than one) should be assigned to a new created component | no |

-### Group 3, Part E: Other component options
+### Group 3, Part F: Other component options

 | Config Parameter Name | Type    | Required | Default (if not set) | Possible Values | Description | Can be used for parameter variations |
 | ------                | ---     | ---      | ---                  | ---             | ------      | ---                                  |